rheaacharya77/ETL-Olympics/README.md

 - **Data Factory**: A cloud-based data integration service provided by Azure, enabling the orchestration and automation of data movement and transformation workflows across various data sources and destinations.

 ## Installation

-1. **Clone this repository to your local machine**
+    1. Clone this repository to your local machine

     ```
     git clone https://github.com/rheaacharya77/ETL-Olympics
     ```

-2. **Open your terminal and navigate to the project directory**
+    2. Open your terminal and navigate to the project directory

     ```
     cd ETL-Olympics
     ```

-3. **Setting Up Environment**
-    - Create a virtual environment using the following command:
+    3. Create a virtual environment using the following command:
     ```
     python -m venv venv
     ```

-4. **Installing Requirements**
-    - Activate the virtual environment:
+    4. Activate the virtual environment:
-        - On Windows:
+        - On Windows
             ```
             venv\Scripts\activate
             ```

-        - On macOS and Linux:
+        - On macOS and Linux
             ```
             source venv/bin/activate
             ```

-    - Install the required packages using the provided requirements file :
+    5. Install the required packages using the provided requirements file
         ```
         pip install -r requirements.txt
         ```

 ## Azure Setup
-- **Azure Account**: Ensure you have an active Azure account.
+- Azure Account: Ensure you have an active Azure account.
-- **Azure Resources**: Create necessary Azure resources - Data Lake Gen2, Data Factory, Azure SQL Database.
+- Azure Resources: Create necessary Azure resources - Data Lake Gen2, Data Factory, Azure SQL Database.

 ## Usage

-1. **Create a .env file**
-    - Create a file named .env in the project directory.
-    - Add your Azure connection string to the .env file with the following format:
+Create a file named .env in the project directory to add your Azure connection string to the .env file with the following format:
         ```
         AZURE_CONNECTION_STRING=your_connection_string_here
         ```

-2. **Start the ETL Process**
-    - Navigate to the project directory in your terminal.
- - Run the following command to start the ETL process:
+Navigate to the project directory in your terminal and run the following command to start the ETL process:
-        ```bash
+        ```
         python main.py
         ```
     This command will initiate the extraction of data from the CSV files, transform it as per the defined logic, and load the processed data into the Data Lake.